Homesickness isn’t something to be ashamed of

 Those first few days in uni are scary but freeing.
 You don’t have anyone telling you it’s time to go to bed.
 You get to choose what and when you eat (depending on your cooking skills) and there isn’t the pressure to get out of bed and pretend to be doing something when you just want to Netflix.

-However, for me, by the end of the first week and the fresher’s activities were over, I had a large pile of washing in the corner and a fridge full of yoghurt, broccoli and not much else to constitute a meal, let alone anything that would compare to my mum’s Sunday roast.
+However, for me, by the end of the first week and when the fresher’s activities were over, I had a large pile of washing in the corner and a fridge full of yoghurt, broccoli and not much else to constitute a meal, let alone anything that would compare to my mum’s Sunday roast.
 The desire for a cuddle from the dogs and words of wisdom from my mum began.

 Everyone is in the same position when they first start uni, having no idea what to expect and what they should be doing.
 For me, whenever I felt lost I would go to my mum for advice and so when she wasn’t there, I found it really hard.
 I was determined to not appear homesick as my brother went off to uni with no looking back and flourished, and here I was, pining for my mum after the first week!